-Order management has historically been thought of as everything that happens after the buy button.
+Order management systems (OMS) are everything that happens after the buy button.
 This includes downstream operational processes, people, systems, and partnerships to fulfill an order.
+It’s a platform for managing orders, customer records, fulfillment, inventory visibility, payments and invoicing, and customer care.
 But the foundation of modern order management systems goes even deeper.

-Consumers expect the whole process to work seamlessly, from the moment they check out to when they receive their order.
+Customers expect the whole process to work seamlessly, from the moment they check out to when they receive their order.
 They also want complete transparency around order status.
-Consumers want to know if there’s a problem in transit, and they want hassle-free returns.
+Consumers and B2B buyers want to know if there’s a problem in transit, and they want transparency on location and hassle-free returns.

-So what exactly happens after a shopper hits the buy button?
+So what happens after a customer hits the buy button?

-So what happens after a shopper hits the buy button?
-Once a shopper begins to checkout, an intricate dance begins to carry out the order.
-There are up to 39 different systems that a storefront may interact with to complete an order.
-The most common are tax, payment, fraud, inventory management, accounting, ERP, and shipping.
+So what happens after a customer hits the buy button?
+Once a buyer begins checkout, an intricate dance begins to carry out the order.
+Storefronts may interact with up to 39 different systems to complete an order.
+The most common are tax, payment, fraud, inventory management, accounting, enterprise resource planning (ERP), and shipping.
 Here’s the step-by-step process:

-1. First, a merchant must have an accurate view of inventory counts to prevent sell-throughs and overstocks
+1. A merchant must have an accurate view of inventory counts to prevent sell-throughs and overstocks

-2. After confirming inventory, order routing takes place
+2. After confirming inventory, check for order routing

-Is the product a standard item?
+Are the products or shipments standard?
 Or, is there a customization process that may route to a specific warehouse?
-For special orders, a team may need instructions to construct by hand a personalized product.
+For special orders, a team may need instructions to construct a personalized product by hand.